tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 ## Issues

 ![issues](./images/issues.png)

 This tab provides a list of all the issues that have been created for this repository.
-Issues are similar to the idea of "tickets" or bug reports.
-It allows us to keep track of tasks or potential plans.
-All issues have numbers, referenced with a hashtag, such as #32, which can be found [here](https://github.com/tomeshnet/toronto-community-network/issues/32).
+Issues are usually used bug reports or feature requests for a software project, but Toronto Mesh uses them specifically to keep track of tasks or potential plans.
+All issues have numbers, referenced with a hashtag, such as [#32](https://github.com/tomeshnet/toronto-community-network/issues/32).

 For any issue, there is an initial comment explaining what the issue is for, and a discussion going on below about the issue, with reactions, editing, links, etc. The initial comment will change and get edited by others over time as new information is known.